kbmcconnell/PersonalPrivacyGuide/README.md

 Think of cookies as identifiers that tie your browsing activity to you.
 There are browser settings and extensions that will block third party cookies automatically.
 When a website asks you to accept cookies, choose “reject” or “necessary cookies only.”

 ## VPNs
 A VPN is a virtual private network that can encrypt your internet traffic and mask your IP address.
-They can be useful when you wish to mask your IP address while on the web.
+They are useful when you wish to mask your IP address while on the web.
 Most internet users don't really need to use a VPN in their day to day life as they won't necessarily provide you enhanced privacy or security.
 Unless you have specific use cases for a VPN, this one is okay to skip.
 Here's a good video on VPNs by [Reject Convenience](https://www.youtube.com/watch?v=mIwfNw5UaHA).

 If you choose to use a VPN: select a provider that does not log identifying information along with your activity.
 Confirm they don’t save user logs by checking if they’ve been independently audited.
 Avoid using free VPNs (except for Proton) or you might end up with spyware on your phone ([Facebook Onavo](https://www.techradar.com/computing/cyber-security/facebooks-onavo-vpn-used-to-wiretap-competitor-data-court-filings-reveal), anyone?).
 Here are some providers who have been third party verified and are popular: